 - Physical examination

-Percutaneous intervention is considered the first line of treatment in case of Coronary Subclavian steal syndrome.
-These include:
+Percutaneous intervention is considered the first line of treatment.
+It includes:

 - Peripheral stenting

 - Shorter duration of stay in the hospital

 Surgical intervention may also be considered in some cases.
 Placement of a clip on the anastomotic channel or on the bypass of the channel with a vein graft in order to induce occlusion may be performed.
 ECA endarterectomy or angioplasty/stenting is performed for external carotid artery stenosis/occlusion.
 Indications for the procedure include:

 - Ipsilateral transient ischemic attacks (either hemispheric or ocular) in patients with ipsilateral internal carotid artery occlusion and severe stenosis of the external carotid artery

 - Ipsilateral internal carotid artery occlusion and moderate stenosis of the external carotid artery, along with ulceration